SHE/HER/THEY

 About SHE/HER/THEY

-• Integrating sexual and reproductive health, including sex positivity, into women-focused HIV prevention and disease management education efforts
+• Integrating sexual and reproductive health, including sex positivity and pleasure, into women-focused HIV care, prevention, and education efforts

-• Increasing meaningful engagement between women across the gender spectrum and their providers by encouraging culturally responsive care that addresses the whole woman, regardless of her HIV status
+• Increasing meaningful engagement with providers by encouraging culturally responsive care that addresses the whole woman, regardless of her HIV status

 Centering Sex, Pleasure, and Women: Recaps from the 2023 Biomedical HIV Prevention Summit